 And if you’re only into results, just re-watch those highlights at the beginning.
 The first pass, to Hill, put Indiana up by 7 with just four minutes left.
 It was probably the most important possession of the game.
 It also encapsulated the good and the bad we have seen from Paul this year: he dribbles the ball off his foot (the bad) but regathers and makes the biggest play of the night (the good).

-Topics: Video Breakdown
+Tags: Video Breakdown